-The ScienceIn journal submissions are peer-reviewed (single/double blind/open) by experts in field for fair evaluation of quality and authenticity of the work under consideration.
-The manuscript text are subjected to similarity check using the online software (Urkund / Turnitin ) and report of same is forwarded to authors for appropriate updates/corrections.
+The ScienceIn journal submissions are peer-reviewed (single/double blind/open) by experts in the field for fair evaluation of quality and authenticity of the work under consideration.
+The manuscript text is subjected to similarity check using the online software (Urkund / Turnitin ) and a report of the same is forwarded to authors for appropriate updates/corrections.
 Authors are encouraged to perform the similarity check by the software available in their institute/library.
 The similarity report (if any) provided by reviewers, then same is also forwarded to authors for introduction of necessary updates.

 Created: March 24, 2020

 Minor corrections (text): April 23, 2022